substrait-io/substrait-java/examples/substrait-spark/README.md

 ### Setup configuration

 Firstly the application needs to be built; this is a simple Java application.
 As well issuing the `gradle` build command it also creates two directories `_apps` and `_data`.
 The JAR file and will be copied to the `_apps` directory and the datafiles to the `_data`.
-Note that the permissions on the `_data` directory are set to group write - this allows the spark process in the docker container to write the output plan
+Note that the permissions on the `_data` directory are set to group write - this allows the Spark process in the docker container to write the output plan

 To run using `just`
 ```